 On average, SCI professionals provide more than 70 training sessions per year.
-The concept is simple – you pick a presentation of your choice and the appropriate SCI subject matter expert will provide lunch or breakfast and spend 30 to 45 minutes sharing their knowledge, expertise and experiences.
-You may also request a presentation customized to address your specific needs.
-The most effective sessions are those that are specifically requested by you, our clients.
+The concept is simple – you select a presentation from the list below and the appropriate SCI subject matter expert will come to your office and provide lunch or breakfast, and spend 30 to 45 minutes sharing their knowledge, expertise and experiences with your team.
+You may also request a customized presentation that can address your specific needs.
+The most effective sessions are those that are specifically designed for you, our clients.

-SCI also frequently offers presentations throughout the year from one of our offices in Missouri and Illinois.
+SCI also frequently offers presentations throughout the year at one of our offices in Missouri, Illinois, Colorado and Texas.

 The following list, while not exhaustive, is a typical list of our more popular presentations.
 Please let us know if we can schedule a session for you and your staff.

 Today’s funding environment means at least a percentage of your transportation dollars are probably coming from the Federal Government.
 With these dollars comes a significant burden on Local Public Agencies to follow a prescribed process from design through construction.
 During construction, tests, inspections, and documentation which you may have never given a thought to before, may now be mandatory.
 Proper planning and execution of quality control tests and inspections will help keep the construction running smoothly and keep headaches for you and your staff, as well as the DOT personnel, to a minimum.
 Ultimately, proper quality control and documentation will mean you are not jeopardizing your federal reimbursement.